seanmtracey/cat-signal/README.md

 - **CHECK_INTERVAL**
     - The frequency that the status of each Litter Robot will be updated in seconds.
 Defaults to 60 seconds if not set.

+## App

+The program also includes a small web app which will allow you to set the color of the LEDs per status.

+When the `cat-signal` is started, you can access the app at `localhost:80`.